Excel Notebook

 | Running total | Value Field → Running Total | df['col'].cumsum() |

-Use Excel when sharing with non-technical stakeholders or building input templates.
-Use Pandas when the dataset is large, the logic is complex, or the process needs to be automated.
+Use Excel when you share with non-technical colleagues or build input templates.
+Use Pandas when the dataset is large, the logic is complex, or the process has to run on its own.